SaiMunukutla/Jenkins-ionicapplication-salesforce/README.md

       1. Created seperate jobs for all containers : ionic_application , couch_database, sync_gateway, couchbase , talend
       2. Now this jobs will be executed only when any change happened to dockerfile ie triggers and then executes others jobs .
-         -> Following are steps followed in jobs :
+         -> Following are steps followed in all above mentioned jobs :
-            A. Now configure in source code management select git :
+            A. Now configure your job in source code management where we have to select git :
                    a.
-Add repositories where our sample ionic application is present and dockerfile
+Add repositories where our sample ionic dockerfile is present :
                         - https://github.com/SusrithaMunukutla/ionic-sensorapp.git
                    b.
 Add credentails by clicking Add -> Include username,password,description .